 - If only a supervisor password is set, a password prompt is displayed when you try to start the ThinkPad Setup program.
 Unauthorized users cannot access the ThinkPad Setup program without the password.

 - The system administrator can use the supervisor password to access a computer even if the user of that computer has set a power-on password.
 The supervisor password overrides the power-on password.

 - If both a supervisor password and a power-on password are set, you can do the following only if you have the supervisor password:

 - Changing or deleting the power-on password

 - Changing or deleting the supervisor password

 - Changing date and time

 - Specifying the minimum length for power-on password and hard disk password

 - Changing the setting for the security chip

+- Changing the setting for the Virtualization

+- Changing the setting for the I/O port access

+- Changing the setting for the Anti-Theft

+- Changing the setting for the Secure Boot

 - Erasing the fingerprint data

 - Enabling or disabling the following features:

-- Wake on LAN and Flash over LAN

 - Lock UEFI BIOS Settings

 - Password at unattended boot

 - Boot Device List F12 Option

 - Boot Order Lock

 - Flash BIOS Updating by End-Users

-- Internal network device
+- Secure RollBack Prevention

+- Execution Prevention

+- Security mode

+- Fingerprint reader priority